Hello

 What I’ve Done

-2023–2022 Research Associate at the Center for the Humanities at Virginia Tech (VT).
+2023–2022 Research Associate at the Center for the Humanities at Virginia Tech.

-2021 — Defended my dissertation at Carnegie Mellon University on a literary history of AI.
+2021 — Defended my dissertation at Carnegie Mellon on the literary history of early AI in the work of Herbert A. Simon.
 Committee members included Jeffrey J. Williams (chair; Dept. of English); Simon DeDeo (Dept. of Social and Decision Sciences); Jon P. Klancher (Dept. of English); and Annette Vee (Dept. of English, University of Pittsburgh).

 2021 — Co-authored “Canst Thou Draw Out Leviathan with Computational Bibliography?
 New Angles on Printing Thomas Hobbes’ ‘Ornaments’ Edition” in Eighteenth-Century Studies.